dimyG/jekyll-theme-chirpy/_posts/2020-04-29-function-vs-class-based-views-in-django-rest.md

 `@api_view` decorator ensures that the view receives an instance of the django rest framework's `Request` object (instead of the standard Django `HttpRequest` object) and returns an instance of the django rest framework's `Response` object (instead of the standard Django `HttpResponse` object).
-It also provides behaviour such as returning 405 Method Not Allowed responses when appropriate, and handling any ParseError exception that occurs when accessing request.data with malformed input.
+It also provides some conveniences like returning 405 Method Not Allowed responses when appropriate, and handling any ParseError exception that occurs when accessing request.data with malformed input.

 ## The APIView class